finom/use-change/README.md

 The example shows how you can use the hook as a local data store for a component but `store` object can be exported and used by other components.
 This may be an anti-DRY pattern, that's why it's recommended to use `Provider` exported from `use-change`.

-## 💡 Quick start using Provider and store as a class
+## 💡 Quick start using Provider and store as a class instance

 1. Install by `npm i use-change` or `yarn add use-change`.
 2. Define an object of any shape.
 At this case this is a store class instance.